D-GomezAlonso/D-GomezAlonso/README.md

 ## Hi there 👋

+I'm a frontend developer residing in Spain!
+My github is mainly about my nerdy passion projects and some learning ones :)

+Pleased to meet you ^^
 <!--
 **D-GomezAlonso/D-GomezAlonso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.